Decommissioning

 Fulfilling the UK’s commitment to decommission JET

-UKAEA has been instructed to:
+UKAEA has objectives to:

-• fulfil the UK’s liability for JET decommissioning in a cost-effective manner, using innovative cost-saving methods and reducing nuclear hazard, minimising waste streams and maximising tritium recovery
+- fulfil the UK’s liability for JET decommissioning in a cost-effective manner, using innovative cost-saving methods and reducing nuclear hazard, minimising waste streams and maximising tritium recovery

-• develop, implement and prove new technologies to position the UK for future international markets
+- develop, implement and prove new technologies to position the UK for future international markets

-• repurpose JET facilities for UK science and innovation where there is a clear case to do so
+- repurpose JET facilities for UK science and innovation where there is a clear case to do so

-• enable the growth of the fusion cluster by regenerating land released from the JET estate
+- enable the growth of the fusion cluster by regenerating land released from the JET estate

-• retain and build on key UK skills base gained through hosting and operating JET, including within the supply chain
+- retain and build on key UK skills base gained through hosting and operating JET, including within the supply chain

 Decommissioning often hits the headlines for time and cost overrun.
 JDR provides an opportunity to break that cycle, proving technological solutions and innovative concepts which leverage UKAEA’s research and development heritage.
 Furthermore, decommissioning can capitalise on UKAEA’s world leading expertise in remote handling and tritium management.